flarum/docs/docs/extend/interactive-components.md

 ### Composer Editor

 The actual editor is yet another component, [`flarum/components/TextEditor`](https://api.docs.flarum.org/js/master/class/src/forum/components/texteditor.js~texteditor).
-Its state can be programatically accessed via an instance of [`SuperTextarea`](https://api.docs.flarum.org/js/master/class/src/common/utils/supertextarea.js~supertextarea).
+Its state can be programatically accessed via an "editor driver", which implements [`EditorDriverInterface`](https://github.com/flarum/core/blob/7d79912d3651f49e045302946b99a562f791b730/js/src/forum/utils/EditorDriverInterface.ts).
-This is globally available for the current composer via `app.composer.editor`.
-It has a variety of [public methods](https://api.docs.flarum.org/js/master/class/src/common/utils/supertextarea.js~supertextarea) that allow extensions to programatically insert and modify the current contents, selections, and cursor position of the active composer's text editor.
+This is globally available for the current composer via `app.composer.editor`, and allows extensions to programatically read, insert, and modify the current contents, selections, and cursor position of the active composer's text editor.